PyParTool/PyPar/readme.md

 `('/path_to_skimage_package/skimage/filters/ridges.py', 'ridges', 'frangi')` gives the parallelizable function.

-`Loop` indicates the parallelism is within a loop.
+`Loop` indicates that parallelism is within a loop.

 `Code: ...` gives the code piece that has parallelization possibilities.